-I work as a Ballistic Engineer and pro shooter.
+Why would I know anything about POI shift?
+I work as a Ballistics Engineer and pro shooter.
 I spend a lot of time on ranges firing a variety of weapons.
 Not only do we conduct firings for new developments but also proof production runs for accuracy.
 This allows me to gather a lot of data which I simply could not afford to do if I were paying for rounds and range time.
 I am also responsible for the cleaning and maintenance of the firearms we use.

 The inconsistent velocities after nature change suggest that there are changes to friction between projectile and bore.
 Once enough material has been deposited inside the bore then friction becomes more consistent and material deposits would reduce (at least that is my hypothesis).
 I believe propellants and primers contribute to the bore condition to a lesser degree.
 This is backed up with some studies on green primers (lead free).
 The green primers produced inconsistency in velocity and reduced velocity.
 The study suggested this was likely due to the lack of lead styphnate which appeared to aid consistent bore friction.